mattscripted/mattscripted.github.io/content/blog/export-vs-export-default/index.md

 ## What others say

+There are mixed opinions on named exports and default export.

+### TypeScript

+TypeScript recommends default export for files with a primary purpose [4]:

+> #### If you’re only exporting a single class or function, use export default
+> ...
+If a module’s primary purpose is to house one specific export, then you should consider exporting it as a default export.
+This makes both importing and actually using the import a little easier.

+Further, TypeScript recommends named exports when there are multiple things to export [4].

+### Human Who Codes

+Nicholas C. Zakas of Human Who Codes lists his problems with default export [5]:

+- It may not be obvious what the default export is
+- We may inconsistently import the same thing across files
+- We do not receive an error if we import the wrong thing

+### TypeScript Deep Dive

+Basarat Ali Syed of TypeScript Deep Dive recommends against default export [6]:

+> If you refactor Foo in foo.ts it will not rename it in bar.ts.
+>
+> If you end up needing to export more stuff from foo.ts (which is what many of your files will have) then you have to juggle the import syntax.

+He adds:

+- Intellisense and Autocomplete play nicer with named exports
+- We catch typos, e.g. `Yup` vs `yup`
+- Easier to re-export
+- Cannot `export default const ...` on a single line

 ## What I say

 Personally, when I work on a new project where I can influence our approach, I like to use `export default` to export the main thing from a file, and `export` for helpers and constants.
 While there are flaws with `export default`, the syntax helps me focus on doing one thing and one thing well per file.